centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 This module is a connector library for the insanely fast HEXONET Backend API.
 For further informations visit our [homepage](http://hexonet.net) and do not hesitate to contact us.

-## Requirements

-Installed Maven on OS-side.

-For developers: Visual Studio Code with installed plugins for Java Development described [here](https://code.visualstudio.com/docs/languages/java).

-## Getting Started

-Clone the git repository by `git clone https://github.com/hexonet/java-sdk`.

-### For development purposes

-Now you can already start working on the project.

-### How to use this module in your project
+## How to use this module in your project

-Build the current stable JAR archive by executing `mvn package`.
-The archive can be found in subfolder "target".
-Import the archive in your project as shown in the examples below.
+### Requirements
+Having [Maven](https://maven.apache.org) installed on operating system side.
+Feel free to let [us](https://github.com/hexonet/java-sdk/wiki/Help) know if there are further ways to integrate or if you have any trouble.

+### Using Maven / jitpack.io

-*Standard way based on [jitpack.io](http://jitpack.io)*:
+Standard way based on [jitpack.io](http://jitpack.io).
 Add the following lines to your maven project's pom.xml:

 ```xml